 Sport In Portuguese East Africa by Arthur Henry Sharp (1900) is an original article from the Badminton Magazine 1900.
 The author accompanied Ewart Grogan on part of his Cape to Cairo walk and wrote part of 'From The Cape To Cairo: The First Traverse Of Africa From South To North'.

-Robert R Sharp was a British traveller who ended up big game hunting, prospecting and mining in the Congo after finishing at Oxford University.
+Robert Rich Sharp (1881 – 1960) was a British traveller who ended up big game hunting, prospecting and mining in the Congo after finishing at Oxford University.
 In 1915 he was credited with finding an important vein of pitchblende and other uranium minerals at Shincolobwe, Katanga which the Belgians started mining in 1921.

 Early Days In Katanga by R R Sharp (1956) is a scarce title published by the author.
 Sharp arrived in East Africa in 1904 and proceeded to the Katanga region of the Belgian Congo to work at the tin and copper mines.
 He hunted elephant, lion, rhino and a variety of antelope species on the way.

 William John Townsend Shorthose (born 1888) was a Captain in the South Staffordshire Regiment before serving as a Lieutenant Colonel with the King's African Rifles during the Great War in East Africa.
 Read more about Lieutenant Colonel W T Shorthose's distinguished World War I service in German East Africa.

 Spade And Sport In Paganland: Being The Narrative Of A Rolling Stone In Nigeria by William T Shorthose (1934) is one of the very few books on prospecting in Nigeria together with big game hunting.